 Researchers may use digital cameras and other equipment to copy materials for study purposes.
 All equipment must be approved by our staff prior to use.

-Remote requests for up to 5 copies will be fulfilled.
+Remote requests for up to 5 pages or images will be fulfilled.
 In some cases, we will complete extra scanning at the researcher's expense as time permits.

-If the copies are to be used in a publication, exhibit, or broadcast, the recipient receive permission to Publish, Broadcast, Quote, or Exhibit from Special Collections & University Archives.
+If the copies are to be used in a publication, exhibit, or broadcast, the recipient receive permission to Publish, Broadcast, Quote, or Exhibit from Special Collections.